OpenRefine/openrefine.org/_posts/2018-07-12-OpenRefine-Fellow.md

 Applications will be open until August 3rd 2018 with the expectation that the successful candidate will be announced around August 20th, 2018.

 Successful applicants will not be an employee of the OpenRefine Project or OpenRefine Foundation.
-Fellows will be contractors and expected to ensure that they meet all of their resident country's criteria for self-employment or having or being employed by a consulting company, invoicing the OpenRefine Foundation on a monthly basis and ensuring they pay all relevant taxes.
+Fellows will be contractors and expected to ensure that they meet all of their resident country's criteria for self-employment or having or being employed by a consulting company.
+Fellows will be required to invoice the OpenRefine Foundation on a monthly basis and ensuring they pay all relevant taxes.